CloudyOasis/xhlp/readme.md

 # xhlp : compile files, delete the resulting binaries, with only one command (a homemade script)

-## **DISCLAIMER** : this is a personal project and is only public so i can show it to my friends.
-It is in no way officially supported.
+## **DISCLAIMER** : this is a personal project and is only public so i can show it to my friends. it is in no way officially supported.

 ## but what's this for ?